 Another telltale sign of the quality of your compost is its color and texture.
 Good compost will be a rich brown or dark brown and crumbly to the touch.
 It will be dry and crumble between your fingers like coarse sand.

 Additionally, you should be able to identify pieces of the materials that made up your compost.
-Now, there shouldn’t be whole banana peels in your compost, but little bits of eggshell, newspaper or dead leaves are acceptable here and there.
+Now, there shouldn’t be whole banana peels in your compost, but little bits of eggshell, newspaper, or dead leaves are acceptable here and there.

 3. The smell of the Compost